Shogi: History

 The title of meijin became hereditary in the Ōhashi and Itō families until the fall of the shogunate, when it came to be passed by recommendation.
-Today the title is used for the winner of the Meijin-sen competition, the first modern title match.
+After the fall of the shogunate, stipends ceased, and the iemoto system weakened.
+Today the meijin title is used for the winner of the Meijin-sen competition, the first modern title match.
 From around 1899, newspapers began to publish records of shogi matches, and high-ranking players formed alliances with the aim of having their games published.
 In 1909, the Shogi Association (将棋同盟社) was formed, and in 1924, the Tokyo Shogi Association (東京将棋連盟) was formed.
 This was an early incarnation of the modern Japan Shogi Association (日本将棋連盟, nihon shōgi renmei), or JSA, and 1924 is considered by the JSA to be the date it was founded.

 In 1935, meijin Kinjirō Sekine stepped down, and the rank of meijin came to be awarded to the winner of a Meijin title match (名人戦, meijin-sen).
 Yoshio Kimura (木村義雄) became the first Meijin under this system in 1937.
 This was the start of the shogi title matches (see titleholder system).
 After the war other tournaments were promoted to title matches, culminating with the Ryūō title match (竜王戦, ryūō-sen) in 1988 for the modern line-up of seven.
 About 200 professional shogi players compete.
 Each year, the title holder defends the title against a challenger chosen from knockout or round matches.

 After the Second World War, SCAP (occupational government mainly led by US) tried to eliminate all "feudal" factors from Japanese society and shogi was included in the possible list of items to be banned along with Bushido (philosophy of samurai) and other things.
 SCAP's reason for banning shogi was that the game uniquely utilized captured pieces.
 SCAP insisted that this could lead to the idea of prisoner abuse.
 Kōzō Masuda, then one of the top professional shogi players, when summoned to the SCAP headquarters for an investigation, criticized such understanding of shogi, instead insisting that it was chess that potentially contained the idea of prisoner abuse, because opposing pieces are removed permanently, while shogi gives prisoners the chance to get back into the game.
 Masuda also argued that chess contradicts the ideal of gender equality in western society because the king shields himself behind the queen and runs away.
 Masuda later claimed his arguments eventually led to the exemption of shogi from the list of items to be banned.

+Modern shogi features a highly developed theory, education system and literature.
+There are numerous major title matches along with small amateur tournaments.
+Women professionals also emerged, and women’s title tournaments began in 1974.

+Computer shogi developed from the 1960s onward, becoming important study tools for professionals by the 2000s.
+By 2017, the program Ponanza defeated Meijin Satō Amahiko, demonstrating machine superiority over a reigning champion.

+Internet shogi platforms like 81Dojo proliferated from the 1990s onward.